23 Composting Tips | Composting Guide Do's and Don'ts

 - The best compost is made by the hot composting method.
 Using this method all the materials are added at once and you don’t add to the pile.
 If you have kitchen scraps, worm composting is a better bet.

 - To keep unwanted seeds out of your worm compost, heat the kitchen scraps in a microwave first to kill all seeds.

-- Green materials can be stored and used in the compost pile at a later date if you dry them out first.
+- Green materials such as manure can be stored and used in the compost pile at a later date if you dry them out first.
 If you store them without drying them out they become moldy and unusable.
 This just one composting tip on how to compost.

 - Store composting materials in garbage cans with lids keeps the composting area neat and tidy.
 It also helps in measuring out your volume of compost materials when you are building the compost pile.
 Most experienced gardeners love this composting tip – try it!

 - Always keep your compost moist.
 Pre-wet all materials before adding it to the compost pile.
 This composting tip will keep the composting microbes happy.
 When a compost pile dries out the composting process shuts down and the materials are not readily decomposed.
 Target 40% moisture content.
 Particularly pay attention to the outside of your compost pile since this tends to dry out quickly.
 Leaves for composting are particularly dry.

 Composting Tips: Air Needed, Avoid Critters

 - Keep your compost pile aerated.
 Following this composting tip, this means you will need to turn your compost pile since all the hard working compost microbes will use up the oxygen and your pile will go anaerobic in the middle.
 Anaerobic conditions foster plant diseases – so that would be bad if you added anaerobic compost to your garden!
 Turn your compost.